Personal Independence Payment (PIP)

+Personal Independence Payment (PIP) is a welfare benefit, offered by the government for anyone between the ages of 16 and 64, to help with some of the extra costs if you have a long term physical or mental health condition or disability.
 There are two rates of PIP awarded by the government, Standard and Enhanced rate, the one you receive will depend on the assessment carried out by a health professional.
 You will need the Enhanced rate to lease a brand-new car through the Motability Scheme.

 This allowance is provided by the Department for Work and Pensions (DWP) and can be used to cover the cost of a Motability lease agreement.
-As of 14th April 2021, this allowance is £62.55 per week.

 This allowance is provided by Veterans UK and can be used to cover the cost of a Motability lease agreement.
-As of As of 14th April 2021, this allowance is £69.85 per week.